 The simple formula is: try something, if it doesn’t work that means it has failed, pivot, then try something else.
 That’s it.
 Failure is not this grueling process consisting of varying degrees of an identity crisis, it’s a process of adapting, growing, and learning.
 If you insist on doing what is safe and risk-free, you’ll never spur originality and all your work will be derivative.
 If you use your failures as a system of feedback, you’ll have more ability to steer your iterations towards success.

 So if you are ready to fail fast, overcome, and plow your way into success then stop by Reason for your next corporate team event.
-Test your best fail-fast methods and see if you have what it takes to complete our sci-fi missions before time runs out!
+Test your best fail-fast methods and see if you have what it takes to complete our escape room s in San Francisco before time runs out!